-The alleged victim of former CNN producer Jeff Griffin has been transferred to a secure environment after news of her alleged abuse made headlines.
+The alleged victim of former CNN producer John Griffin has been transferred to a secure environment after news of her alleged abuse made headlines.

 "You can just imagine how traumatic being subjected to something like this is, and particularly for a child who’s that age," the 9-year-old's attorney, Joel Faxon, told the outlet.
 "She’s in a protected environment now, and thank God she’s there."

 The lawyer is representing the underage girl in a multimillion-dollar civil lawsuit against Griffin and is seeking a $15 million attachment on the television producer's assets.

 According to court documents, the legal mind filed a motion for a prejudgment remedy against Griffin.
 Under Connecticut law, it would allow the plaintiff to ensure assets before the case is resolved – tying up the alleged abuser's money in case anything happens.

 "My main interest is in securing Griffin's assets so that he doesn't have the wherewithal to ever do this to another child," Faxon reportedly explained.
 "I've done a lot of sex trafficking cases over the years, and they get more and more depraved as time goes on."

 - CNN Alum John Griffin's Wife Files For Divorce, Seeks Full Custody Of Kids After Producer Is Charged With Sex Trafficking Minors